PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `382 passed in 19.29s`, plus the branch-changed broad related suite with `1433 passed in 24.66s`.

+The sole model-only Swish-QDQ-island production call now retains its existing five-counter dictionary as `_terminal_swish_qdq_island_stats`.
+The assignment- only orchestration change preserves default options, indexed phase order, captured dequant-logistic/InstanceNorm-bias boundaries, and TensorFlow-free core.
+The retained value has no consumer.

+This checkpoint passes the focused indexed logistic/Swish orchestration gate with `376 passed in 18.74s`, plus the branch-changed broad related suite with `1434 passed in 24.48s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.